Authorship of the Pauline epistles: Colossians

 The connection between Colossians and Philemon, an undisputed letter, is significant.
-A certain Archippus is referred to in both Philemon 2, Colossians 4:17, and the greetings of both letters bear similar names.
+A certain Archippus is referred to in both Philemon 2 and Colossians 4:17, and the greetings of both letters bear similar names.
+Additionally, the nearly identical phrases of Philemon 5 and Colossians 1:4 and the presence of Onesimus in both letters stands out.
 However, the connection between the two epistles can be used by those on both sides of the Pauline vs. deutero-Pauline debate.
 To those who favor Pauline authorship of Colossians, this is evidence of same authorship; to those who do not, this, combined with the other evidence noted, is indicative of a skillful forger.